IN THE

 CHEDDAR MAN

 It is very rare to find complete human bodies in the Mesolithic.
 Aveline’s Hole, a cave in Somerset, was discovered in 1797.
 Inside, lay fifty or more skeletons, up to twenty of them reported to have been “perfect”.[*] Sadly, all that now exists is a collection of some eight hundred bits and pieces, of at least twenty-one individuals – men, women, children and infants.
 Radiocarbon dates indicate the bodies were placed in the cave between c.8400 BC and c.8200 BC.
 Aveline’s Hole is located in a gorge called Burrington Combe.
-Nearby is the rather better known Cheddar Gorge.
+Nearby is the rather more well-known Cheddar Gorge.
 In 1903 a complete skeleton was uncovered in Gough’s Cave, in Cheddar Gorge.
 It was of a male, about 5ft 5in tall, who died in his early twenties.
 He is known as Cheddar Man, and he was a contemporary of the people deposited in Aveline’s Hole.
 DNA testing shows that he was lactose intolerant, and suggests that he would have had blue eyes, dark hair and dark skin.
 The genetic variations that produce light skin and the ability to digest milk in adulthood were, it seems, introduced by later waves of immigrants, thousands of years later.